aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 time later.
 The absolute ideal positioning for the group photo is to have everyone be in shadow, but still have enough bright skies and bright buildings in front of the people to give good illumination of the faces.
-Worst you can do is have the sun be behind the people (so all the faces are really dark) and second worst is have the sun be directly in front of the group, so that the faces are very well illuminated, but everones eyes are closed because they are being blinded by the sun.
+Worst you can do is have the sun be behind the people (so all the faces are really dark) and second worst is have the sun be directly in front of the group, so that the faces are very well illuminated, but everyone's eyes are closed because they are being blinded by the sun.
 And sometimes all you can do is pray for some light clouds to provide for even and dispersed light.
 Debconf23 was very lucky that way.

 Another consideration is to how people are going to get to that place.
-You need to consider accessibility needs of people (it is ok, if it takes more effort or time, but it needs to be organized and communciated well in advance).
+You need to consider accessibility needs of people (it is ok, if it takes more effort or time, but it needs to be organized and communicated well in advance).
 And you need to consider how the big masses of people will be getting there - how to tell people where *exactly* it is and how to get there from various locations where people might be hanging out during the event?

-Having an alternate location indoors might be necessary if the weather report for the next days is not sufficiently predicatable.
+Having an alternate location indoors might be necessary if the weather report for the next days is not sufficiently predictable.
 We had to use that contingency in Debconf9, for example.

 ## Organization